162.09 Municipal state-aid street system.

 Subd.
 6. Location and establishment; commissioner's review.
 The governing bodies of such cities shall by resolution and subject to the concurrence of the commissioner locate and establish a system of municipal state-aid streets in accordance with the rules of the commissioner.
 A certified copy of the resolution shall be transmitted to the commissioner.
 Upon receipt of the resolution it shall be the duty of the commissioner to review each system, considering the availability of funds and the desirability of each system in relation to an integrated and coordinated system of highways.
 After review, the commissioner shall, by written order, approve each system or any portion thereof which in the commissioner's judgment is feasible and desirable.
 A certified copy of the order shall be filed with the clerk and the engineer of the city.

 Subd.
-7. Acquisition of lands and properties needed.
+7. Acquisition of necessary property.
 The governing bodies of such cities shall have the power to acquire by purchase, gift, or eminent domain proceedings, lands and properties necessary for the establishment, location, relocation, construction, reconstruction, improvement, and maintenance of the municipal state-aid street system.

 Subd.
 8. Establishment over existing streets or new location.
 The governing body of any such city, subject to the concurrence of the commissioner, may establish and locate any municipal state-aid street on new locations where there is no existing street, or it may establish and locate such street upon and over any established street or specified portion of any street within its limits.